Hexal7785/MLtools/README.md

 This is a repository of ML tools/ algos.

-1. Multiple Gradient Descent - One linear regression technique.
+1. Linear Regression: Multiple Gradient Descent,